compiling-org/nft-blockchain-interactive/docs/solana-foundation-grant.md

 ---

-*This Solana implementation demonstrates how blockchain can enhance rather than hinder real-time creative expression, opening new possibilities for live art and performance.*
+*This Solana implementation demonstrates how blockchain can enhance rather than hinder real-time creative expression, opening new possibilities for live art and performance with advanced emotional computing capabilities.*